chutzpah-os/chutzpah-os/README.md

 ### About Me

+You can call me Chutzpah.
 I’m a Software Engineer specializing in developing secure software solutions.
 With over 2 years of hands-on experience in software development and 2 years in cybersecurity, I focus on addressing real-world challenges through innovative technology.

 I thrive on working with data and constantly seek opportunities to enhance my cybersecurity and software engineering skills.
 As a community-focused developer, I actively contribute to the tech ecosystem as an organizer of Google Developer Group, sharing knowledge and engaging in open-source projects.